Native American Health Center - Trauma Treatment Focus

 - Fringe Benefits

-- medical (Kaiser), vision, and dental insurance, 21 days of paid time off per year, and 13 paid holidays per year
+- medical (Kaiser), vision, and dental insurance, 21 days of paid time off per year, and 13 paid holidays per year.
+Postdocs can also use up to 4 hours a week toward an administrative project including studying for licensure.

 - Research opportunities